 Terms and conditions

-- The Discretionary Rate Relief scheme forms part of our grant aid programme.
+- The DRR scheme forms part of our grant aid programme.
 It is jointly funded by the Government and the Council.

 - Backdated relief can be requested up to 1st April 2023.